sbwise01/aqha-example-deploy/README.md

 ## Instructions
 ### NOTE:  This is to be used to provide the aqha-chef-solo-bootstrap systemd unit the artifacts required to run chef-solo at instance startup and configure the AWS instance for the environment it is being deployed to.
+1. Change directory into environment directory (i.e. staging or production)
 1. Run `berks vendor chef/cookbooks` to download all cookbooks to local directory
 1. Create tar.gz of the contents under the `chef` directory (not inclusive of parent)
    1.  for example `cd chef && tar zcvf config.tar.gz *`